chemerisuk/cordova-plugin-firebase-authentication/README.md

         if (success.type === 'onCodeSent') {
             // succeess.verificationId = verificationId
             // succeess.SMS = 'undefined'
+            // Save the verification id here.
         } else if (success.type === 'onVerificationCompleted') {
             // succeess.verificationId = undefined
             if (succeess.SMS !== null) {
                 // succeess.SMS = '732748' Login using SMS code.
+                // If you want to log in using the web version of firebase: let signInCredential = firebase.auth.PhoneAuthProvider.credential(savedVerificationId, succeess.SMS)
+                auth.signInAndRetrieveDataWithCredential(signInCredential).then((user) => {})
+                // OR if you want to log in natively: cordova.plugins.firebase.auth.signInWithVerificationId(savedVerificationId, succeess.SMS)
             } else {
                 // Instant verification took place.
 To login please call signInWithPhoneAutoVerification cordova.plugins.firebase.auth.signInWithPhoneAutoVerification() // This is the only acceptable place to call this function.